jbean1597/PersonalPortfolio/DataAnalytics/YearInCode/Week1/README.md

 * **Hypotheses:** Apple will consistently be a higher price for the same components and the CPU or GPU will have the largest effect on price

 ## Day 2: Prepare
+* What data needs to be collected and where will it come from?
+  - Laptop prices, brands, and components.
+The data comes from scraped data collected by the author of the Kaggle dataset, Santosh Kuma.
+* Where is the data located?
+  - The data was dowloaded from Kaggle and is stored internally.
+* What needs to be figured out and how will it be done?
+  - Relationships between price and the other variables, i.e. price vs. processor, price vs. brand, etc.
+  - Relationships will be found through correlation matrices and analysis.

+## Day 3: Process
 ### Objectives
 * Clean data of null values (25 rows have nulls)
 * Examine datatypes for inconsistencies
+* Remove duplicates
 * Verify that each column has consistent format

 First we import the data and create a copy of the DataFrame so we can retain the original in the case that we need to recover the original data.